ros2/ros2_documentation/source/Installation/_Install-Types.rst

 Differences between the options only depend on what you plan to do with ROS 2.

 **Binary packages** are for general use.
-They will give you an already-built, unalterable (or highly-difficult-to-alter) install of ROS 2.
+They will give you an already-built install of ROS 2.
 This is great for people who want to dive in and start using ROS 2 as-is, right away.

 Linux users have two further options: